0xsimulacra/MLT/README.md

 # Machine learning on ATP and WTA Tennis Matches with Betting odds Data

+###### Dataset can be found on Kaggle on : https://www.kaggle.com/hakeem/atp-and-wta-tennis-data

+###### Work done on the data wich is EDA, Data prepartion, modeling, predictions then Betting based on diferents stategies on ATP data can too be found on Kaggle on : https://www.kaggle.com/hakeem/eda-data-prep-modeling-predictions-then-betting

 ### Context

 ATP and WTA matches results and betting odds from year 2000 untill 2019.